 - How to Process Your Blog Images Quickly

 - How to Get Over Your Fear of Doing Video

 - How to Resize an Image on a Mac

 The first thing that I do is upload a photo to the Stencil App.

-I use photos that I have either taken myself or stock photos from Haute Chocolate.
+I use photos that I have either taken myself or stock photos from Haute Stock.